mekgurnani/broadqrs_DDRTree/README.md

 # Applying DDRTree to the broad QRS complex

-This repository contains the code to run the DDRTree algorigthm on VAE-features derived from ECGs described in our paper "Revisiting abnormalities of ventricular depolarisation: Redefining phenotypes and associated outcomes using tree-based dimensionality reduction".
-The paper explores the derived tree varibles (tree dimensions and phenogroups) across clinical variables, disease outcomes, CRT response and echocardiography measures.
+This repository contains the code to run the DDRTree algorigthm on VAE-features derived from ECGs described in our paper "**Revisiting abnormalities of ventricular depolarisation: Redefining phenotypes and associated outcomes using tree-based dimensionality reduction**".
+The paper explores the derived tree variables (tree dimensions and phenogroups) across clinical variables, disease outcomes, CRT response and echocardiography measures.

 ## Directory structure